-He zooms by every student before finally hovering over the stage at the front of the room and unfolding himself into the tall human form he takes.
-Tall, blonde crew-cut under a deep purple baseball cap, strong swimmer’s body covered today by a royal blue knee-length kimono-type thing.
+He zooms by every student before finally hovering over the stage at the front of the room and unfolding himself into the human form he takes.
+Tall, with blonde waves of hair under a deep purple baseball cap, strong swimmer’s body covered today by a royal blue knee-length kimono-type thing.
 What the hell?

 “Good afternoon, dear students.
 I am so glad you were able to come.”